 Recovery After A Knee Replacement Surgery: This Will Be Part of Your Experience

 Whatever you may see after your total knee replacement surgery may be shocking, but the good news is that you will be briefed about it before the surgery.
-It is common to have swelling after the surgery, which may seem like 10 pounds had been added on the treated leg.
+It is common to have swelling after the surgery, which may seem like 10 pounds had been added to the treated leg.

 The Would-be Experiences